agtyra/goth-store/README.md

     PRODUCTION = os.getenv("PRODUCTION", False)
     DEBUG = not PRODUCTION
     ```
--These steps should make the project's Product model connected to the User model.
+- These steps should make the project's Product model connected to the User model.

 #### ✔️Display logged in user details such as username and apply cookies like last login to the application's main page.
 - First, open ```views.py``` in the main subdirectory.
 Add some imports at the top.